mmoayyed/mmoayyed.github.io/_posts/2016-08-08-cas-eol-policy-proposal.md

 - Major releases, where appropriate based on community demand and technical landscape.
 - Security patches, whenever needed and preferrably as soon as humanly possible.

-Today, there is no official policy to indicate the lifespan of a CAS release.
+There is no official policy to indicate the lifespan of a CAS release.
 Maintaining multiple releases lines in an adhoc fashion is a very time-consuming and difficult process where the development team has to ensure patches across releases are ported backward or forward and that changesets are properly cherry-picked into the target release, tested, documented and made available.
 This process is simply not sustainable.

 ## Proposal